Foundational Beliefs

 VII.
 Interpretation must be progressive; newer revelation compliments and explains older revelation, but never contradicts it.

 VIII.
-Since God created our brains to process logic, and language to convey ideas logically, we must interpret His Word logically.
+Since God created our brain to process logic, and language to convey ideas logically, we must interpret His Word logically.

 IX.
 True doctrines are always consistent with God's revealed character and with all other true doctrines.